fall1n7/vsd_hdp/README.md

 <details>
  <summary> Synthesis </summary>

- The Synthesys was performed using the following code
+ The Synthesis was performed using the following code

  + commands used - Synthesis `code`
   ```bash